“How do I rank on Google?” It’s the question nearly everyone asks while deciding whether to invest in a new website.

-4. Transactional Post
+4. Transactional Blog Post

-These are posts that help someone make a decision or facilitate a transaction.
+This type of blog post helps someone make a decision or facilitate a transaction.
 Common examples of these are review posts or comparison posts.

 These posts can be pretty easy to rank for.
 Have you noticed when you start to type something in Google and it autofills after the thing you’re searching for with “reviews?”
 People want to see reviews.
 So, give the people want they want and rank.

 Because people want to see them, they are shareable for people with high purchase intent.
 If someone is looking for reviews on a particular topic, or for a particular product, there’s a good chance they’re in the market for that product.

 That said, these posts can take some time, energy and resources to put together, especially if you’re doing product reviews because you might actually have to buy products to do the reviews.

 And, of course, you have to be honest in the review or the comparison–meaning that if you have a very clear bias because your business stands to benefit people will catch on to that and they’ll resent it.

 So, be honest.
 It’s the best policy, anyway.